 Let’s look at a basic plate of food:

 Before we start, it is important to discuss protein portions.
 According to Bridget Surtees , a registered dietitian specialising in nutritional therapy for metabolic syndrome sufferers, and co-author of Raising Superheroes , “Protein has a modest insulin stimulating effect that can reduce ketone production, therefore you don’t want to overdo protein.
 Also any protein not needed in the body can be used to produce glucose.”
 The amount of protein you should eat depends on your IDEAL body weight for your height.
 If you are overweight, it is the amount you SHOULD weigh for your height.
 Bridget says, “Aim to keep protein between 1.5 - 2.5g per kg of ideal body weight, but if you have a medical condition, you should seek the advice of your dietitian or medical practitioner before deciding on how much protein to consume."
+You may even require less protein than that; we have broken down protein further, read this article for more on protein.

 A man who is 1.8m tall, should weigh about 80kgs.
 If we take that 80kgs and multiply it by 2, his total protein amount for the day would be a maximum of 160g.
 This equates to about 50g of protein per meal (if he is eating three meals a day)